 Research suggests that airbags in conjunction with seatbelts reduce the risk of serious head injury or death in a frontal collision by more than half.
-In 2012, Monash University Accident Research Centre reported that combination curtain and side torso airbags reduced the incidence of severe injury and death by 60 per cent in side impacts.
+In 2012, Monash University Accident Research Centre (MUARC) reported that combination curtain and side torso airbags reduced the incidence of severe injury and death by 60 per cent in side impacts.
 Similar research in the USA showed head airbags were very effective for passenger cars when struck from the side by an SUV, suggesting that curtain airbags, which remain inflated like giant cushions once they deploy, help to mitigate the ‘incompatibility’ between passenger cars and vehicles with higher ride heights.
 ANCAP says curtains protect well in the pole test, too.
 So should you load your family car with every airbag you can find?
 Maybe not.

 We like to think that those cushions will pillow us to safety but it takes a very specific kind of crash to deploy airbags.
 For instance, if your car is rear-ended and shunted into the car in front, your sensors may only detect the rear impact and assume your seat’s head restraint will take care of business.
 Only a sophisticated sensor system (not the average small to medium car) would register the second impact as airbag-worthy.